Social media guide for small businesses

 The question is: how do you get started?

 We’ve been there.
-That’s why we put together this step-by-step social media marketing guide so you can begin your social media marketing journey today—without losing your sanity.
+That’s why we put together this step-by-step social media guide for small businesses so you can begin your social media marketing journey today—without losing your sanity.

 Here’s how you can develop a social media marketing strategy today: